 3. Set financial goals

-Without clear-cut financial goals, you are likely to keep feeling like all that you are doing is spinning the wheel.
-Financial goals can help you decide whether you are moving in the right direction and measure your progress.
+Without clear-cut financial goals and financial terms, you are likely to keep feeling like all that you are doing is spinning the wheel.
+Personal finance goals can help you decide whether you are moving in the right direction and measure your progress.

 Set both short-term and long-term goals.
-The former should typically take a maximum of a year to achieve, while the latter — like saving for your child’s college education — may take many years.
+The former should typically take a maximum of a year to achieve, while the latter — like saving for your child’s college education or emergency savings account — may take many years.
 Once you have identified your priorities, planning a budget and sticking to it becomes easier.

 4. Make a plan

-By now you know your monthly net income, your monthly expenditure, what you spend your money on, and how much you need to save per month to fulfill your financial goals.
+By now you know your monthly net income, monthly expenditure, where you spend, and how much you need to save per month.
 The only thing remaining is creating your budget so that your spending matches your priorities — and sticking to it.

-It might be helpful to break down your monthly expenses even further — those that you need and those that you want.
+It helps to break down your monthly expenses even further — those that you need and those you want.
 When the time comes to make adjustments, you may find reducing spending on things that you want (like a monthly iTunes subscription) is easier than on things you need (like gasoline).

 How to stick to your budget

 No amount of budgeting will help you if you cannot stick to it, but maintaining financial discipline is easier said than done.
-Here are some tips to help you reach your financial goals without too much hassle.
+Here are some tips to help you reach your personal finance goals without too much hassle.

 Sleep on big purchases

-Take a week or so to think on a big purchase.
-Is the cost worth the benefit?
+Take a week to think on a big purchase.
 Will the purchase throw your budget off track?
 Weigh the pros and cons to ensure the purchase will bring value into your life without creating financial stress.
 If you are unsure after seven days, that probably means it is something you do not really need.

 Do not spend more than you can afford

-Carrying a balance on a credit card month after month is the easiest way to accumulate debt.
+Carrying a balance on a credit card month after month is the easiest way to accumulate debt (opposite of good debt management).
 If you do not want that to happen, never spend more than you can afford.

 Make budgeting fun